25 Things You Didn't Know About LaCroix

 A law firm called Beaumont Costales sure doesn’t think so.
 It’s currently suing National Beverage Corp. over false labeling, claiming that LaCroix contains a number of synthetic additives, most alarmingly linalool, a chemical used in cockroach insecticide.
 Don’t sweat it, though!
 Most experts agree that those ingredients are harmless and can actually be derived naturally from fruit vapor.
 Phew.

 6. Those pretty cans sure cover a lot of ground

-Twelve separate soda plants spread throughout the country mean you can get your sparkling fix from sea to shining sea.
+Twelve separate bottling plants spread throughout the country mean you can get your sparkling fix from sea to shining sea.

 7. The biggest force behind America's recent LaCraze is... sugary soft drinks?